 Inner Asian and Altaic Studies focuses on the history and cultures of the peoples in the steppe, mountain, forest, and oasis areas between China, Russia, western Iran, and Pakistan.
-This geographic area comprises Central Asia (namely former Soviet Central Asia, Xinjiang, eastern Iran, and Afghanistan), Kazakhstan, the northern regions of Pakistan, Tibet (including Qinghai, eastern Sichuan, Gansu, and northwestern Yunnan), Mongolia, and Manchuria.
-The Altaic languages include the Turkic group, the Mongolian group, and the Tunguzic group.
+This geographic area comprises Central Asia, Xinjiang, eastern Iran, and Afghanistan, Kazakhstan, the northern regions of Pakistan, Tibet (including Qinghai, eastern Sichuan, Gansu, and northwestern Yunnan), Mongolia, and Manchuria.
+The Altaic languages include the Turkic, Mongolian, and Tungusic groups of languages.

-The Committee on Inner Asian and Altaic Studies supervises the work of graduate students whose interest in Inner Asia is not confined to languages or history alone, but encompasses linguistics, history, religion, art history, and general cultural study.
-Courses relating to Inner Asian studies are given by members of the committee and other faculty in the Departments of Anthropology, East Asian Languages and Civilizations, History, History of Art and Architecture, Linguistics, Music, Near Eastern Languages and Civilizations, South Asian Studies (formerly the Department of Sanskrit and Indian Studies), and by the Committee on the Study of Religion.
+The Committee on Inner Asian and Altaic Studies supervises the work of graduate students whose interest in Inner Asia is not confined to languages or history alone, but encompasses linguistics, history, religion, art history, archeology, and general cultural study.
+Courses relating to Inner Asian studies are given by members of the Committee and other faculty in the Departments of Anthropology, East Asian Languages and Civilizations, History, History of Art and Architecture, Linguistics, Music, Near Eastern Languages and Civilizations, South Asian Studies, and by the Committee on the Study of Religion.

-All students in the program are expected to meet the requirements of the Graduate School of Arts and Sciences, including a bachelor’s degree from a recognized institution, a superior undergraduate record, and reading knowledge of at least one appropriate foreign source language such as, for example, Arabic, Chinese, Manchu, Persian, Russian, or Turkish.
-Candidates must submit a recent writing sample, preferably on a topic relevant to their application.
-A master’s degree in hand is advantageous.
+All applicants to the program are expected to meet the requirements of the Graduate School of Arts and Sciences, including a bachelor’s degree from a recognized institution, a superior undergraduate record, and a recent GRE exam.
+In addition, competitive applicants will have a reading knowledge of at least one foreign language of the region, such as Arabic, Chinese, Manchu, Persian, Russian, or Turkish.
+Candidates must submit a recent writing sample, preferably on a topic relevant to their proposed area of study.
+A master’s degree in hand is advantageous, but not required.